-Worst case scenario, broken or fractured backs can result in paralysis or death.
+Worst case scenario, broken or fractured backs can result in paralysis or wrongful death.
 If you’re experiencing pain of any kind following a car accident, you should seek medical attention in order to receive a proper diagnosis.

 Less terrifying back injuries can still cause ongoing problems.

 Many people experience pain in their muscles, nerves, and ligaments following a collision.
 Additionally, even mild instances of whiplash can cause ongoing headaches or a painful, albeit not super common, jaw condition known as temporomandibular joint dysfunction (TMJ).

 Delayed Car Accident Injuries

 Severe car accident injuries may result in some unexpected problems down the road.
 We’re talking chronic pain stemming from a past impact or emotional issues like depression or anxiety.
 Emotional distress could be a symptom of a brain injury or PTSD, so it’s important you keep tabs on your mental health as much as your physical.

 Other delayed car accident injuries include back pain, numbness and tingling, headaches, dizziness, fainting, and neck and shoulder pain.

 As we’ve already mentioned, you need to go to the doctor as soon as you can after an accident.
 Most insurance companies recommend that you check in with a physician within 72 hours of the collision.